apache/incubator-kie-kogito-examples/serverless-workflow-github-showcase/github-service/README.md

 ## GitHub API Wrapper Service

-This service responsibility is to manage GitHub API calls and to provide authentication tokens every 5 minutes to make valid calls to the App API.
+This service's responsibility is to manage GitHub API calls and to provide authentication tokens every 5 minutes to make valid calls to the App API.
 It exposes three REST functions to interact with the GitHub API.
 The table below lists the provided endpoints: